 and a Spalding ball glued to the fingertips‘

-Fresh poetry combined with contemporary movement celebrates the elegance and beauty of basketball.
+Fresh poetry combined with contemporary movement celebrated the elegance and beauty of basketball.

-Seen from a British perspective, The Spalding Suite gets to the heart and soul of the gravity-defying game and delves into the hopes and dreams of those who play it.
+Seen from a British perspective, The Spalding Suite got to the heart and soul of the gravity-defying game and dove into the hopes and dreams of those who play it.

-Six dynamic performers mix live beatboxing, hip-hop, music, moves and poetry, taking us from the fleeting high of the score and the robust camaraderie of the team, to the poignant lows of a body too worn to play the game.
+Six dynamic performers mixed live beatboxing, hip-hop, music, moves, and poetry, and took us from the fleeting high of the score and the robust camaraderie of the team, to the poignant lows of a body too worn to play the game.

 Co-commissioned by Southbank Centre and Contact.
 Funded by Arts Council England and a Wellcome Trust Arts Award.
 Produced by Fuel.